carbon-design-system/design-system-website/src/content/utilities/loading/loading.md

 ### Code

 The skeleton state for _most_ components can be displayed simply by adding a modifier class of `bx--skeleton` to the component while data is loading and then removing the class after it has loaded in.
-You will have to create your own custom javascript to implement this based on your enviornment.
+You will have to create your own custom javascript to implement this based on your environment.

 ```